MTDOJRP/docs/docs/introduction/rules.md

 - To cause a pursuit or large scene, you must have priority.
 - Do not create any inappropriate advertisements or tweets, this may result in a kick.
 - You may not do Suicide RP under any circumstances.
-- LEO (Police) impersonation is not allowed (unless permission is granted before-hand and you request priority).
+- LEO (Police) impersonation is not allowed unless prior permission is granted and priority is requested.
 :::

 :::note Animal Roleplay